M64GitHub/zigreSID/README.md

 }
 ```
 ### main_threaded.zig
-This is an abit more advanced example of how to play a SID dump.
-We set up the  `sid` and `player` objects like in the unthreaded version, and you can run `player.play()` to start playback.
+This example of how to play a SID dump is a little bit more advanced.
+We set up the  `sid` and `player` objects like in the unthreaded version, and run `player.play()` to start playback.
 Before we do so, we need to tell the player, it shall not call the update() function in the SDL audio thread.
 We do so by calling `player.updateExternal(true);`.
-SDL will still play the audio buffer in the background, but the update function we need to call ourselfes.
-Luckily the update function will only do it's work, when the audiobuffer is consumed by SDL.
+SDL will still play the audio buffer in the background, but this audio buffer will never get updated.
+We need to call the update function ourselfes.
+Luckily the update function will only do it's work, when the audiobuffer is consumed by SDL, else not waste time and CPU.
 All we need to do is to run the update() function in a timer interval smaller than the playback duration of the audio buffer (4096 samples).
 Our thread will need to exit when playback stopped, so we simply check `player.isPlaying()` in our "infinite" while loop.

 ```zig